 Media: Bacterial cellulose, FPGA computer board, custom AI software (adaptive neural networks, reinforcement learning algorithms), servo motors, 3D-printed body, aluminium chassis.

-C and B, 2018, robotic spinal prostheses used in the performance Alia: Zǔ tài.
+Ren and Ran, 2018, robotic spinal prostheses used in the performance Alia: Zǔ tài.

 Media: FPGA computer board, custom AI software (adaptive neural networks, reinforcement learning algorithms), servo motors, 3D-printed body, aluminium chassis.